narasimhan-me/EngineO.ai/IMPLEMENTATION_PLAN.md

 - `PATCH /seo-opportunities/:id`
   - Update status (`done`, `dismissed`, etc.)

 ### 24.3.
-UI — “Opportunities” Panel
+UI — "Opportunities" Panel

 Integrate into:

 - Project Overview page
-- Issues tab or new “Opportunities” sub-tab
+- Issues tab or new "Opportunities" sub-tab

 Features:

 - List of opportunities with:
   - Type badge (Content / Product SEO / Technical / etc.)
-  - Impact vs Effort (displayed as a 2D indicator or text like “High impact · Low effort”)
+  - Impact vs Effort (displayed as a 2D indicator or text like "High impact · Low effort")
 - Filters:
   - By type
   - By priority
   - By status
 - Actions:
-  - “Mark as done”
+  - "Mark as done"
-  - “Create Task” (Phase 17 Task model)
+  - "Create Task" (Phase 17 Task model)
-  - “Auto-fix” (where possible, e.g., metadata)
+  - "Auto-fix" (where possible, e.g., metadata)

-Use this as the “home feed” of what to do next.
+Use this as the "home feed" of what to do next.

 ---